4e6anenk0/settings_provider/README.md

 ## Features

-- Description of configuration settings using declarative Properties;
+- Description of configuration settings using declarative properties;
-- Minimal work with term parameters.
-It is enough to describe the configuration only once;
 - It is convenient to separate settings from the project;
 - Handy methods and helper functions to manage settings;
-- Ability to react UI to changes in settings and receive settings from the context with InhertitedNotifier.
+- Ability to react UI to changes in settings and receive settings from the context with InhertitedNotifier;
-- Ability to divide settings into groups via MultiSettings.
-This allows you to have a separate subscription to the relevant set of settings, which can be useful for performance and convenience in large projects
+- Ability to divide settings into groups via `MultiSettings`.
+This allows you to have a separate subscription to the relevant set of settings, which can be useful for performance and convenience in large projects;
+- Use the `Scenario` properties for the Enums and `ScenarioBuilder` to build the appropriate UI.

 ## Getting started

-`settings_provider` implements several concepts that are familiar to both Flutter developers and not only.
+The `settings_provider` library implements several concepts that are familiar to both Flutter developers.
 Let's get acquainted with the concept of the library in a little more detail.

-`settings_provider` separates settings into local settings (delegated to the shared_preferences package) and current session settings. `settings_provider` tries to keep settings synchronized between these levels.
+The `settings_provider` separates settings into local settings (delegated to the Shared Preference storage or other local storage) and and equivalent current session settings.
+The `settings_provider` tries to keep settings synchronized between these levels.
 For this, the entire configuration is described in `Property()` objects, which are immutable, constant and declarative.
-Also, `settings_provider` automatically creates the required settings both locally and in the current session.
+Also, `settings_provider` automatically creates the required settings both locally (optionaly) and in the current session.

 All interaction with the settings happens through the `SettingsController`.
-Data changes do not occur through data mutation, but through replacement of the SettingsData instance.
-This is such an immutable Map object that has additional methods for obtaining and setting data in an immutable object.

 ## Usage

-### Settings().
+### The Settings() class.
 Example of the simplest usage

-#### Property
+#### 1. Property

 To create a configuration, the package provides a `Property()` class that allows you to create a declarative configuration of settings.

-**Property only describes the setting and does not have to match your current or local settings configuration.** This means you need only care about the default value and whether this preference should be stored in local storage (SharedPreferences).
+**Property only describes the setting and does not have to match your current or local settings configuration.** This means you need only care about the default value in you app and whether this value should be stored in local storage (SharedPreferences by default).

-For example:
+For example, create the first property:

 ```dart
 const counterScaler = Property(